Pricing Multi-Interval Dispatch under Uncertainty Part II: Generalization and Performance: Rolling-window LMP and TLMP

 The structure of R-TLMP shown in (\ref{eq:TLMP2}) shows a public and private price decomposition: the R-LMP part of R-TLMP captures the standard uniform pricing for the energy and congestion costs that are transparent to all market participants.
 By revealing the R-LMP part of the TLMP, the system operator can provide the necessary system-wide pricing signal effectively for market participants.

-On the other hand, the ramping part of R-TLMP $\Delta_{it}^{m*}$ is private; it is related to the ramping conditions of individual generators.
+On the other hand, the ramping price $\Delta_{it}^{m*}$ of R-TLMP is private; it pertains to the ramping conditions of individual generators.
 It is neither necessary nor practical to make this part of the price transparent.
-Thus R-TLMP can be viewed as a semi-transparent pricing mechanism, which makes it no less transparent than uniform pricing schemes with out-of-the-market uplifts.
+Another interpretation of $\Delta_{it}^{m*}$ is that it plays the role of uplift payments for uniform prices that ensures dispatch following incentives for the generator, except that it is computed within the real-time market.
+It is in this interpretation that R-TLMP has the same level of transparency of all uniform pricing schemes that require out-of-the-market uplifts.